 A popular Welsh legend about King Arthur also tells that he could not marry his true love Guine and so he was turned into a white swan for three hundred years until she came back to him.

-The swan on Celtic lore has also been interpreted as signifying love, fidelity and sacrifice due its connection with Saint Valentine’s Day when legend tells how these birds would come out onto the water in pairs to be together; therefore they became symbols of true love.
+The swan according to Celtic myth can signify love, fidelity, and sacrifice due to its connection with Saint Valentine’s Day when legend tells how two swans would come out onto the water in pairs to be together; therefore they became symbols of finding your soul mate.
 In some cultures, a single feather represents marital happiness while Irish tradition states if you see two or more swans flying overhead then there will soon be rain.

 Significance of Swans in Dreams

-Having Swans in dreams reflect well-being in life.
-The creature stands as a guarantee of fortune, dignity, wealth, beauty, and purity.
-It predicts happy occasions such as marriages, and also indicates your satisfying married life with your loved one.
+Having Swans in dreams reflects well-being in life.
+The swan symbolism stands as a guarantee of fortune, dignity, beauty, and feminine intuition.
+Since swans mate for life, it predicts happy occasions such as marriages, and also indicates a satisfying married life with your loved one.

-- A screeching swan can indicate bad news, probably of the death of someone close.
-Seeing a swan singing might be suggestive of a pain-free death of a loved one.
+An extremely loud swan song can indicate bad news, probably the death of someone close.
+While hearing a swan’s beautiful song might be suggestive of a pain-free death of a loved one.

-- If a dead swan comes up in your dreams, it can mean satisfaction coming with some discontentment.
-You might be given a warning by the divinity through dreams to avoid getting involved in any vice or immorality.
+If a dead swan comes up in your dreams, it can mean satisfaction coming with some discontentment.
+You might be given a warning by the divine through dreams to avoid getting involved in any vice or immorality.

 Black Swan vs White Swan

-The symbolism of swans changes according to color.
-A Black swan represents the protective nature of love, the freedom and happiness obtained in assisting other people, and a sense of equality.
+Much like other birds, the swan symbolism changes according to color.
+A Black swan exudes the protective nature of love, the freedom and happiness obtained in assisting other people, and a sense of equality.
 It is also representative of the deep mysteries of the soul which crave to be free.

 Another black swan metaphor is one of a rare unexpected event but has very significant consequences/impact (an extreme outlier so to say).
 The term is based on an ancient saying that presumed black swans did not exist – a saying that became reinterpreted to teach a different lesson after the first European encounter with them.
 Some people refer to the COVID19 outbreak as a black swan.